Believe your marriage will thrive, and it will.

 Divorce should not be a part of your relationship vocabulary.
 If divorce is even subconsciously an option, there will almost certainly come a time when you want to use it.
 Marriage functions best when it is viewed as a covenant and not consumer relationship-meaning it is a lifelong vow, not something disposable if your needs are not met.
 When divorce is taken off the table, it does not give you free rein to do whatever you please, but it should motivate couples to make the relationship as good as it can be.
 Removing the option of divorce can bring security to the relationship and a deeper motivation to make the relationship as happy and rewarding as it can be.

 It may seem you have plenty of together time when you plop in front of the TV every night, but a strong marriage is also about quality time.
 Go out for dinner, take in a movie, go for a walk.
 Find something you might like in common-cross country skiing, book clubs, ballroom dance classes, or church study groups.
 Have regular sit-down dinners with soothing music and candles.
 Talk about your day, current events or personal challenges.
-Make plans to do something fun-whether it’s ping pong, visiting a museum, biking, going to theater, playing games, or making a picnic.
+Make plans to do something fun-whether it’s ping pong, visiting a museum, biking, going to theater, playing video games with the help of OW guide, or making a picnic.

 Learn the Distinctions Between Love and Respect